Exams are over and school’s out.

-And millions of students around the world think to themselves, “Now what am I going to do with all this free time?”
+And millions of students around the world are thinking to themselves, “Now what am I going to do with all this free time?”

 Sure, there are games to play, movies to watch, and friends to hang out with.

 But there are also plenty of productive things to do during the school holidays.